Selecting Radio Hardware¶

 - Check the maximum power output of the device, since some devices have lower power capabilities.

-One of the best sources of detailed device information is a manufacturer’s datasheet, usually available for download from the manufacturer’s website.
-Currently AREDN® supports over fifty device models from manufacturers including GL-iNet, Mikrotik, TP-LINK, and Ubiquiti Networks.
+One of the best sources of detailed hardware information is a manufacturer’s datasheet, usually available for download from the manufacturer’s website.
+Currently AREDN® supports dozens of device models from manufacturers including GL-iNet, Mikrotik, TP-LINK, and Ubiquiti Networks.

 If you are just getting started with AREDN® you can easily begin with one of the low-cost devices that comes with an integrated antenna and a PoE unit.
-If you are expanding your AREDN® network with more sophisticated equipment, you may choose a standalone radio attached to any of several kinds of high-gain antennas.
+If you are expanding your AREDN® network with more sophisticated equipment, you may choose a standalone radio attached to a high-gain antenna.

 See the Network Design Guide for more information about constructing robust mesh networks.